KhronosGroup/Vulkan-Samples/samples/README.md

 ## Extension Samples

-These samples demonstrate how to use a particular Vulkan extension.
-The goal of these is to demonstrate how to use a given extension at the API level with as little abstraction as possible.
+The goal of these samples is to demonstrate how to use a particular Vulkan extension at the API level with as little abstraction as possible.

 ### [Conservative Rasterization](./extensions/conservative_rasterization)<br/>
 **Extension**: [```VK_EXT_conservative_rasterization```](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VK_EXT_conservative_rasterization)<br/>